Disclaimer: This is Untrue.

 Jesus said to them, 'Loose him, and let him go'" (Joh 11:1-44).

-Subsequently, Jesus visited Lazarus' house in Bethany,
+Subsequently, Jesus visited Lazarus' house in Bethany.
+His sister Mary was there,

-her sister Mary was there, she purified Jesus' feet with fragrant oil and her hair like the woman.
+and she purified Jesus' feet with fragrant oil and her hair, just like the woman in Galilee.

 *"Then, six days before the Passover, Jesus came to Bethany,